yantrajs/yantra/README.md

 # Special Thanks
 1. We are thankful to authors of Jurassic (we have incorporated number parser, promise and some unit tests from Jurassic.) https://github.com/paulbartrum/jurassic
-2. We are thankful for esprima, we initially built prototype over EsprimaDotNet, but due to licensing and our implementation had deferred little, we chose to build our parser/scanner from scratch.
+2. We are thankful to authors EsprimaDotNet, we initially built prototype over EsprimaDotNet, but we chose to build our parser/scanner from scratch to support token spans. https://github.com/sebastienros/esprima-dotnet
+3. We are thankful to author of ILPack (we have incorporated saving IL to Assembly from this library.) https://github.com/Lokad/ILPack

 # Features
 1. Compiles JavaScript to .Net Assembly